zplayads/Help-Center-for-Promotion/guides.md

 - APP Name: Please fill in the real application name.
 - Package Name: Please fill in correct bundle ID, such as "com.zplay.popstar".
 - Download URL:Please fill in correct download URL, such as https://itunes.apple.com/cn/app/id834878585, so that we can parse the correct download page.

+Notes: If your APP is online, click the "Please click here to update the APP information if the APP is online".
+Fill in the download URL and click "SEARCH", and your APP's information will be filled automatically.

 ![002](adimgscn/002en.png)